isomerpages/govtech-stp/_dcev-lane/travel-checklist-death-and-critical-illness-emergency-visit-lane.md

 SHN-serving travellers will be required to take additional COVID-19 tests during the SHN period.
 Where applicable, the test requirements will be communicated to the traveller.

-Travellers who wish to leave their self-isolation/SHN accommodation, or SDF for facilitated visits to funerals/wakes or hospitals must have a negative PCR result within the last 72 hours of the visit, or a negative ART result before they can leave their SHN/SDF location.
+Travellers who wish to leave their self-isolation/SHN accommodation, or SDF for facilitated visits to funerals/wakes or hospitals must have a negative PCR result within the last 72 hours of the visit,  before they can leave their SHN/SDF location.
 The cost of the tests will be borne by the travellers and paid directly to the test providers.
 Those who are unable to comply with the pre-visiting testing requirement will not be allowed to leave their SHN/SDF location.

 Travellers who test positive for [COVID-19](/health/covid19-symptoms) will receive the necessary [medical treatment](/health/covidtreatment), and the prevailing treatment charges would apply.